 The cutting systems of robot lawn mowers have pretty weak motors.
 They only have enough power to cut grass, but not anything thicker and tougher.
 As such, if your mower’s blades come into contact with a rock, they wouldn’t have enough strength to cut through it and spew shards of stone that could hit your kids or pets.

-Robot lawn mowers vs. conventional mowers: Which is safer?
+Robotic lawn mowers vs. conventional mowers: Which one is safer?

 If it’s a choice between conventional and robot lawn mowers in terms of safety, the latter scores a lot more points.